 In 1987 called back his troops for a new Tyrean Yesman album.
 Comeback had a more comercial approach, more mainstream and close to post-punch rock, and was badly received by the critics (How can such a great band full of great musicians make such a bad work?
 Skweee! asked) in a time both zone rock and post punch were becoming an anachronism.
 The band toured across Europe and North America but the fans were there to listen to the old songs.
 After that the Tyrean Yesman disbanded in 1989.
 Since then Seinfeld remains an ecotopic activist and writer while the other members persued their cereers with mixed results.

 Tyrean Yesman have been much influential during the 1970’s and 1980’s.
 Among the bands that recognized influence from Tyrean Yesman the most notable is Pink Frojt, the most successful Jass rooted zone rock band.
 Several former members left to create some of the most notable zone rock bands.
 Larry’s Tongue in Acid, together with Lead Aeroplane, is often referred as a major influence in the birth of hair metal nearly ten years later.
 Tyrean Yesman’s third album is also referred as the first zone rock concept album by some authors, although most consider Exodus’ A Play Aboot Modren Life (1974) as the first one.
-River of Life (1974) and In the Wake of Neptune (1975), with their extensive use of orchestron, became a strong influence for upcoming erudite rock bands.
+River of Life (1974) and In the Wake of Neptune (1975), with their extensive use of orchestron, became a strong influence for upcoming erudite rock bands so as inaugurated the symphonic zone rock sub-genre.
 Rick Evángelos is often cited as one of the fathers of electronic music.

 They were the sixth best selling zone rock band, after NoMoreEagleZ, Los Muartos Agrayeçyos, Pink Frojt, Lead Aeroplane and Exodus.
 Several musical magazines ranked Seinfeld, Ffreidd, Evángelos, Lockwood and Cryg among the best zone rock lyricists, guitarists, keyboardists, bassists and rock violin players respectively.
 Skweee! magazine, at the 50th anniversary of the book Zones Old and New, ranked the 100 best zone rock albums ever.
 Larry’s Tongue in Acid, In the Wake of Neptune, Green and Visitor From a Distant Ocean were among those.